-Ikea Billy Bookcase Hack For Loads of Storage and Style
+IKEA Billy Bookcase Hack for Loads of Storage

-This IKEA Billy bookcase hack is pretty and functional!
-Learn how to use basic IKEA pieces to create a totally custom look with loads of storage and style.
+This IKEA Billy bookcase hack is simple, pretty and functional!
+Learn how to use basic IKEA pieces to create the look of custom built-ins with loads of storage and style.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-- Amy Howard at Home One Step Paint (I used Drama Queen)
+- Amy Howard at Home One Step Paint (I used the color Drama Queen)

-- Staple gun (this is the one we use–again, no air compressor required)
+- Staple gun (this is the one we use–no air compressor required)

 - Compound miter saw or hand saw and miter box